Thermopylae (clipper): Race with Cutty Sark

-In 1872, Thermopylae raced the 1869 clipper Cutty Sark from Shanghai back to London, winning by seven days after Cutty Sark lost her rudder.
+In 1872, Thermopylae raced the 1869 clipper Cutty Sark from Shanghai back to London, taking 115 days and winning by seven days after Cutty Sark lost her rudder.
 Her record day's run was 380 statute miles, a feat exceeded by no sailing ship before.

 From 1879, with steam displacing sail from the China tea trade, she sailed to Sydney as her Australian terminal and entered the Australian wool trade homewards, with just one final tea run in 1881.
 From 1882 onwards, Thermopylae only took part in the Australian wool trade; on this route Cutty Sark proved faster however, as Thermopylae no longer had the advantage of her light wind performance.

 After her last tea passage, she carried wool home from Sydney until in 1890 she was sold to Canadian owners and used in the timber trade.
 At this stage her rig was reduced to barque, with some further reductions in the height of her fore and main masts; she had already seen the height of some of her masts reduced during her time in the wool trade.
 In 1892 she served on routes across the Pacific Ocean from Canada, before arriving in Leith for the last time on 17 December 1895 where she was sold to the Portuguese government.

 Portuguese naval ship

 Renamed Pedro Nunes for intended use as a naval training ship, she arrived at the Tagus River in Portugal on 29 May 1896, and was commissioned into the Portuguese Navy on 20 August.
 The conversion to a training ship did not occur however, and she was soon reduced to a coal hulk.
-On 13 October 1907, she was towed out to the mouth of the Tagus at a Portugese Navy League regatta attended by the Queen of Portugal, and sunk by Whitehead torpedoes.
+On 13 October 1907, she was towed out to the mouth of the Tagus at a Portuguese Navy League regatta attended by the Queen of Portugal, and sunk by Whitehead torpedoes.